Toyota Motor Manufacturing Kentucky: History

 The Toyota Motor Corporation of Japan has been active in the North American market since 1957, made its manufacturing investment in North America in 1972 with the establishment of a company now known as Toyota Auto Body California, and established its first production line in the US in 1986 at NUMMI (New United Motor Manufacturing, Inc.), a joint-venture with General Motors.

-After those early ventures, Toyota was ready to establish wholly-owned manufacturing factories in North America.
+After those early ventures, Toyota was ready to establish wholly owned manufacturing factories in North America.

-The company had planned to announce it was establishing a plant in Georgetown, Kentucky (then known as Toyota Motor Manufacturing USA) and another in Cambridge, Ontario as Toyota Motor Manufacturing Canada in news conferences on December 11, 1986 in Kentucky and December 12 in Canada.
+During the 1980s, Kentucky governor Martha Layne Collins made numerous trips to Japan, which led to Toyota making the decision in 1985 to put a manufacturing plant in Kentucky.
+The company had planned to announce it was establishing a plant in Georgetown, Kentucky (then known as Toyota Motor Manufacturing USA) and another in Cambridge, Ontario as Toyota Motor Manufacturing Canada in news conferences on December 11, 1986, in Kentucky and December 12 in Canada.
 Instead the news was leaked early by Sen. Mitch McConnell on December 8.

 The first vehicle rolled off the production line on May 26, 1988, a prototype 1989 model 4-cylinder Camry.
 In the beginning, the engines were manufactured at Toyota Kamigo plant in Toyota City, Japan and shipped to TMMK; however, an on-site engine plant was added from 1988 to 1992, increasing the American content to 75%.
 Employees improved the production process.